ncmreynolds/retroTerm/documentation/readme.md

 ```c++
 bool userIsTyping();
 ```
-This method returns true if the terminal has received a keypress or mouse activity recently.
+This function returns true if the terminal has received a keypress or mouse activity recently.
 It is a useful to help your code to wait until somebody has 'finished typing' or using the mouse before doing something.

 ```c++
 bool keyPressed();
 ```
-This method returns true if there is a keypress waiting to be read.
+This function returns true if there is a keypress waiting to be read.

 ```c++
 uint8_t readKeypress()
 ```
 Returns the ASCII code of the next keypress, plus assorted other keys mapped into 0-31.
-There is currently no unicode/UTF-8 support for input from the keyboard.
+There is currently no Unicode/UTF-8 support for input from the keyboard.

 ### Key codes

 The key codes used in the library are the traditional ASCII character set with some common keys on the PC keyboard mapped over little-used entries.

+Control codes for VT style terminals generally start with an escape character.
+As a result, if you use the Escape key in your application then the library waits a short while to see if valid control codes are sent, before passing the escape on.
+This delay is to be expected.

 ```c++
 constexpr const uint8_t escapePressed =		0;